- When you felt you belong to a community and what helped you?

 I must confess that this is the only group I’m part of and even here I miss plenty of the threads.
 Therefore, I have other suggestions of digital channels that you can explore.
 Maybe the next ones will fit you better too.

-Anything that makes the relationship transparent and trustworthy will help your community feel confident that they matter and they have something relevant to learn from you.
+Anything that makes the relationship transparent and trustworthy will help your community feel confident that it matters, and there’s something relevant to learn from you.

 Comments on your blog are also one of the most popular ways to engage with your community.
 Even though they might seem like an old‐school tactic, people still leave their thoughts if you managed to touch them with your stories.
 Please don’t take it for granted and make sure you answer genuinely, no matter how close or far their ideas are from your core beliefs.

 Congrats for reading until here.
 Yaaay!
 Let’s find out how to make it right in the real world as well.

 How to foster an offline community by meeting people in person?